Last Update: October 2018

-SFP’s general objectives for this roundtable are to provide a platform for the seafood supply chain to oversee shrimp fishery improvement projects (FIPs) throughout the Gulf of Mexico, learn from each other’s experience and develop best practices, cooperate to apply leverage to drive further improvements.
+SFP’s general objectives for this roundtable are to provide a platform for the seafood supply chain to oversee shrimp fishery improvement projects (FIPs) throughout the Gulf of Mexico, learn from each other’s experience and develop best practices, and cooperate to apply leverage to drive further improvements.
 For 2017, the Supply Chain Roundtable participants agreed to undertake the above four action recommendations as the current objectives of the SR.